|GDP||1.4% growth for the year; a 2% pace in '17 More »|

 See Also: All Our Economic Outlooks

-It seems likely the Fed will raise short-term interest rates like the bank prime rate at least once in late 2017.
+In 2017, it seems likely that the Fed will raise the bank prime rate and other short-term rates at least once or twice.
 The beginnings of upward wage pressure will cause inflation expectations to rise a tad, strengthening the case for slightly higher rates.
-Also, the Fed thinks it is important to get interest rates some distance from zero before the next recession hits, so that it will be able to cut rates and support the economy at that time.
-The negative interest rate policy that has been deployed in Europe and Japan will likely never be adopted in the U.S. But the frequency of U.S. rate hikes will depend on how quickly global financial uncertainties can be resolved, and whether other central banks are still reducing their interest rates and easing their monetary policies next year.
+Also, the Fed thinks it is important to get interest rates some distance from zero before the next recession, so it can cut rates and support the economy at that time.
+The negative interest rate policy that has been deployed in Europe and Japan will likely never be adopted in the United States.

-Look for the Fed to keep replacing maturing securities in its $4.5-trillion portfolio for some time to come.
-Since 41% of its portfolio is in mortgage-backed securities, delaying the move to stop replacement should keep mortgage rates low this year and next.
+Look for the Fed to keep replacing maturing securities in its $4.5-trillion portfolio for some time.
+Since 41% of the portfolio is in mortgage-backed securities, delaying the move to stop replacement should keep mortgage rates low this year and next.

-By the end of 2016, we see the 10-year Treasury note rate at 1.4%, just slightly below where it is now.
-By the end of 2017, it should rise a tad to about 1.6%.
-Expect the average 30-year fixed rate mortgage to stay at a low 3.5% through next year, with some rates below that.
-Homeowners should check to see whether it is worthwhile to refinance yet again.
+By the end of 2016, we see the 10-year Treasury note rate at 1.4% if the Brexit trigger has been pulled, just below where it is now.
+By the end of 2017, it should rise a tad to about 1.8%.
+Expect the average 30-year fixed-rate mortgage to edge up to only 3.7% by the end of 2017, with 15-year rates below that.